What is Lifesharing?

 Information for Lifesharing Individuals

-Choosing Lifesharing is a decision made by each individual after careful review and consideration of all available living options, and how each option suits their preferred style of living and personal life goals.
-In Lifesharing, the individual will share their life, traditions, goals, and values with a family or single person in a lasting and caring environment.
+We encourage each individual to carefully review and consider all available living options, including Lifesharing.
+An individual’s preferred style of living and personal life goals should help to determine which living option suits them best.
+When choosing Lifesharing, the individual will share their life, traditions, goals, and values with a family or single person in a lasting and caring environment.

 New Lifesharing individuals can be referred to KenCrest via supports coordinator, county official, or by contacting KenCrest directly at (610) 487-1582 to learn more about getting the process started.
 We welcome those who are entirely new to Lifesharing as well as those individuals who have previously had the opportunity to live with a Lifesharing family.